-Vero E6 cells (ATCC; Manassas, VA) and Vero E6 cells stably expressing transmembrane serine protease 2 (Vero-E6/TMPRSS2) [28], obtained from Creative Biogene (Shirley, NY) via Kyeong-Ok Chang at KSU, were used for virus propagation and titration.
-Cells were cultured in Dulbecco's Modified Eagle's Medium (DMEM, Corning, New York, NY, USA), supplemented with 10% fetal bovine serum (FBS, R&D Systems, Minneapolis, MN, USA) and antibiotics/ antimycotics (ThermoFisher Scientific, Waltham, MA, USA), and maintained at 37°C under a 5% CO2 atmosphere.
-The addition of the selection antibiotic, G418, to cell culture medium was used to maintain TMPRSS2 expression but was not used during virus cultivation, isolation or neutralization assays.
-The SARS-CoV-2/human/USA/WA1/2020 lineage Α (referred to as lineage A WA1; BEI item #: NR-52281) and SARS-CoV-2/human/USA/ CA_CDC_5574/2020 lineage B.1.1.7 (alpha VOC B.1.1.7; BEI item #: NR-54011) strains were acquired from BEI Resources (Manassas, VA, USA).
+Vero E6 cells (ATCC; Manassas, VA) and Vero E6 cells stably expressing transmembrane serine protease 2 (Vero-E6/TMPRSS2) (27) were obtained from Creative Biogene (Shirley, NY) via Kyeong-Ok Chang at KSU and used for virus propagation and titration.
+Cells were cultured in Dulbecco's Modified Eagle's Medium (DMEM, Corning, New York, N.Y, USA), supplemented with 10% fetal bovine serum (FBS, R&D Systems, Minneapolis, MN, USA) and antibiotics/antimycotics (ThermoFisher Scientific, Waltham, MA, USA), and maintained at 37 °C under a 5% CO2 atmosphere.
+The addition of the selection antibiotic, G418, to cell culture medium was used to maintain TMPRSS2 expression but was not used during virus cultivation or assays.
+The SARS-CoV-2/human/USA/WA1/2020 lineage A (referred to as lineage A WA1; BEI item #: NR-52281) and SARS-CoV-2/human/USA/CA CDC 5574/2020 lineage B.1.1.7 (alpha VOC B.1.1.7; NR-54011) strains were acquired from BEI Resources (Manassas, VA, USA).
 A passage 2 plaque-purified stock of lineage A WA1 and a passage 1 of the alpha VOC B.1.1.7 stock were used for this study.
-Virus stocks were sequenced by next generation sequencing (NGS) using the Illumina MiSeq and the consensus sequences were found to be homologous to the original strains obtained from BEI [GISAID accession numbers: EPI_ISL_404895 (WA-CDC-WA1/2020) and EPI_ISL_751801 (CA CDC_5574/2020)].
+Virus stocks were sequenced by next generation sequencing (NGS) using the Illumina MiSeq and the consensus sequences were found to be homologous to the original strains obtained from BEI (GISAID accession numbers: EPI\ISL\404895 (WA-CDC-WA1/2020) and EPI\ISL\751801 (CA\CDC\5574/2020).

-To determine infectious virus titres of virus stocks and study samples, 10-fold serial dilutions were performed on Vero-E6/TMPRSS2 cells.
-The presence of cytopathic effects (CPE) after 96 h incubation at 37°C was used to calculate the 50% tissue culture infective dose (TCID50)/mL using the Spearman-Kaerber method [29].
+To determine infectious virus titers of virus stocks and study samples, 10-fold serial dilutions were performed on Vero-E6/TMPRSS2 cells.
+The presence of cytopathic effects (CPE) after 96 hours incubation at 37 °C was used to calculate the 50% tissue culture infective dose (TCID50)/ml using the Spearman-Kaerber method (28).
 Virus isolation attempts were only performed on samples with $\geq 10^3$ RNA copy number per mL, as this was our approximate limit of detection (LOD) for viable virus using this method.
-Virus isolation was performed by culturing 100 μ L of filtered (0.2 μ m; MidSci, St. Louis, MO) sample/well in duplicate on Vero E6/TMPRRS2 cells and monitoring for CPE for up to 5 days post inoculation.
+Virus isolation was performed by culturing 100 μl of filtered (0.2 $\mu$ m; MidSci, St. Louis, MO) sample /well in duplicate on Vero E6/TMPRRS2 cells and monitoring for CPE for up to 5 days post inoculation.